Are you looking to register a domain name, but don’t know where to start?

-Also, a good domain name is important for SEO.
+Also, choosing a good domain name is important for SEO.
 Several years ago exact match domains (EMDs) were all the rage, but today most people choose brandable domain names.

 Memorable domain names get typed to Google more frequently.
 Algorithms keep track of that and assign more authority to your website.
 As the branded search volume grows, your domain name earns extra authority points, so that it gets easier to rank for related keywords.

 With that being said, let’s move on to the how-to part.

 How to Register a Domain Name: 4 Options

 - Using GoDaddy.com